 Please provide information about cross-state collaborations you may be working on related to the Flex Program.

-The Idaho Flex Program Coordinator is participating in the planning committee for the Western Region Flex Conference.
+The Flex Program Coordinator is participating in the planning committee for the Western Region Flex Conference.

 Please describe how your state Flex Program has enhanced its use of data in the past year.

-The Idaho Flex Coordinator encourages the use of the Flex Monitoring Team's (FMT) Critical Access Hospital Measurement & Performance Assessment System (CAHMPAS) tool during every site visit to a CAH.
-Recently, Idaho CAHs have begun reporting their top 10 finance/operational indicators quarterly.
+The Idaho Flex Coordinator encourages the use of the Critical Access Hospital Measurement & Performance Assessment System (CAHMPAS) tool during every site visit to a CAH.
+This information provided by FMT helps facilities trend their data over time.
+Idaho CAHs are reporting their top 10 finance/operational indicators quarterly to the FIP.
 This allows the Flex Coordinator to strategize efforts to support CAHs through educational topics and grant opportunities.